-- complies with the requirements under the Act or Regulation, - demonstrates that gambling activities at the venue will be conducted in a manner consistent with sound gambling harm minimisation principles and practices, - demonstrates that the proposed increase in gaming machines for the venue will provide a positive contribution to the community in which the venue is situated, - if the venue is a new hotel or club, the venue is not in the immediate vicinity of a school, place of public worship or hospital, - community concerns arising out of the community consultation process have been appropriately addressed by the venue, and - where relevant, adequately addresses the Authority's concerns in relation to the 'clustering' of licensed hotel premises with gaming machine entitlements, and the potential adverse effects of patrons moving from one licensed premises to another.
-This includes, but is not limited to, the greater risks of behavioural issues associated with patron movement from one licensed premises to another, and an increase in gaming activities and associated harms, across the clustered premises.
+- complies with the requirements under the Act or Regulation, - demonstrates that gambling activities at the venue will be conducted in a manner consistent with sound gambling harm minimisation principles and practices, - demonstrates that the proposed increase in gaming machines for the venue will provide a positive contribution to the community in which the venue is situated. - if the venue is a new hotel or club, the venue is not in the immediate vicinity of a school, place of public worship or hospital, and - community concerns arising out of the community consultation process have been appropriately addressed by the venue.